alexandair/entra-powershell-docs/docs/conceptual/manage-groups.md

 ---
 title: Manage groups
-description: Learn how to create, edit, update, and delete a group in Microsoft Entra PowerShell. ms.topic: how-to ms.date: 10/05/2024
+description: Learn how to create, edit, update, and delete a group using Microsoft Entra PowerShell. ms.topic: how-to ms.date: 10/05/2024
 author: csmulligan